chameleoid/chameleoid.com/privacy.md

 acquirer of Chameleoid may continue to use your personal information as set forth in this policy.

-### Ads
-Ads appearing on any of our websites may be delivered to users by advertising partners, who may set cookies.
-These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
-This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
-This Privacy Policy covers the use of cookies by Chameleoid and does not cover the use of cookies by any advertisers.

 ### Privacy Policy Changes
 Although most changes are likely to be minor, Chameleoid may change its Privacy Policy from time to time, and in Chameleoid's sole discretion.
 Chameleoid